14:19 GMT - 10 March 2014

 East of SuezFollow the story

 HMS Archer is the first of the Archer P2000 class 20m Fast Patrol Boats built by Watercraft in 1985.
 She became the East Scotland Universities’ Royal Navy Unit (URNU) training vessel in July 2012.
-East Scotland URNU is the newest of the 14 URNUs that were first formed in 1967.
+Edinburgh URNU is the newest of the 14 URNUs that were first formed in 1967.

-During term time, Archer can generally be found out along the east Coast of Scotland with students embarked on sea training weekends, allowing them to practise the navigation they have been taught in the classroom.
+During term time, Archer can generally be found on the east Coast of Scotland with students embarked on sea training weekends, allowing them to practise the navigation they have been taught in the classroom.

 In addition to this she spends three weeks at Easter in the Western Isles and seven weeks in the summer deployed to Europe and the UK in company with the other URNU training vessels.